MatthiasvB/that-routing-lib/README.md

 ```
 with full Typescript support.

-`easyrouting` has been designed with the Angular router in mind, but the client side functionality can be used to construct URLs for any setting.
+`that-routing-lib` has been designed with the Angular router in mind, but the client side functionality can be used to construct URLs for any setting.

 ## Why use this lib?
 Whenever we need a URL in our projects, we can typically choose to either